 F. Scott Fitzgerald

-The author F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie most recently in 2013 and is now in the public domain.
+F. Scott Fitzgerald is famous for writing The Great Gatsby, which was turned into a movie most recently in 2013 and is now in the public domain.
 He was also the author of The Curious Case of Benjamin Button, which inspired the movie of the same name.

 Francis Scott Key Fitzgerald was born in St. Paul, Minnesota, in 1894.
 If that name sounds slightly familiar, it’s because he was named for his famous second cousin, Francis Scott Key, who wrote The Star Spangled Banner, the US national anthem, performed at baseball games and other public events.